Current project status

 - A lack of means to apply pressure to debtors who can but will not pay

-We recommend that the courts should be able to apply pressure to debtors that have the means to pay but are refusing to pay what is owed to the creditor.
-The project recommends that such debtors may be disqualified from driving or prevented from travelling out of the country until the judgment debt is settled, where it is in the interests of justice to do so.
+- that the courts should be able to apply pressure to debtors that have the means to pay but are refusing to pay what is owed to the creditor – including that debtors may be disqualified from driving or prevented from travelling out of the country until the judgment debt is settled, where it is in the interests of justice to do so.

 Overall, our recommendations are designed to create an effective system that produces compliance with court orders in a way that is fair to both the creditor and the debtor.